drolewski/podrys/README.md

 3. Copy file to the destination static file nginx server

 ## TODO
+1. !Configure robota.txt and sitemap.xml for cross lang site
 1. Special build for gh pages
 2. Configuration for production build
 3. Links